 “(Unemployment insurance) claims have not been this low since the beginning of the pandemic,” Shannon Sedgwick, director of the Institute for Applied Economics, said in the briefing.
 “In September, the unemployment rate was 8.2 percent.
 This is down by 5 percentage points from last year, when we were still operating under restrictive health orders.
-So we're showing we're in a much better place.
+So we’re showing we’re in a much better place.
+However, when we compare that unemployment rate with the rate in the prior year, we see that we’re still 3.7 percentage points higher than in the pre-pandemic months in 2019.”

 According to data released Friday by the California Employment Development Department, L.A.
 County’s 8.2 percent unemployment was higher than the state average of 6.4 percent and Ventura County’s 5.3 percent.
 Nationally, unemployment was 4.8 percent in September.